M-RAY47/ping-pong-game/README.md

 #This legendary Ping-Pong game !!!
-## Using tkinter withe Turtle Module
+## Using tkinter with the Turtle Module